-At first glance it might seem slightly surprising that such a strong starting point is needed for our NP-hardness result.
-As an indication that something non-trivial is going on we give a proof that there is no standard gadget reduction from 3-SAT to any or our problems, and in particular not to (1, g, 2g+1)-SAT.
-This impossibility result is due to Dominik Scheder, and extends to show that there is no gadget reduction from (1, g, 2g+1)-SAT to (1, g', 2g'+1)-SAT for $g' > g \ge 1$.
+seem slightly surprising that such a strong starting point is needed for our NP-hardness result.
+As an indication that something non-trivial is going on we give a proof that there is no standard gadget reduction from 3-SAT to any of our problems, and in particular not to (1, g, 2g + 1)-SAT.
+This impossibility result is due to Dominik Scheder, and extends to show that there is no gadget reduction from (1, g, 2g + 1)-SAT to (1, g', 2g' + 1)-SAT for $g' > g \ge 1$ .

-One can also consider an approximation problem associated with (1, g, 2g + 1)-SAT, where where we are guaranteed that there is an assignment that strongly g-satisfies a fraction c of clauses and the goal is to find an assignment that satisfies a fraction s fraction of clauses.
-Our proof of Theorem 1.1 implicitly shows that this problem is hard for c = 1 and some s = s(g) < 1, thus showing APX-hardness of (1, g, 2g + 1)-SAT.
-We observe that an application of the theorem on "uselessness of predicates" from [3] implies a strong inapproximability result for this problem (albeit only for almost satisfiable instances and assuming the Unique Games conjecture) that shows hardness for $c = 1 - \varepsilon$ and $s = 1 - 2^{-(2g+1)} + \varepsilon$ for any $\varepsilon > 0$ (see Theorem 4.8).
+One can also consider an approximation problem associated with (1, g, 2g + 1)-SAT, where we are guaranteed that there is an assignment that satisfies at least g literals in a fraction c of clauses and the goal is to find an assignment that satisfies a fraction s of the clauses.
+Our proof of Theorem 1.1 implicitly shows that this problem is hard for c = 1 and some s =s(g) < 1, thus showing APX-hardness of (1, g, 2g + 1)-SAT.
+We observe that an application of the theorem on "uselessness of predicates" from [AH13] implies a strong inapproximability result for this problem (albeit only for almost satisfiable instances and assuming the Unique Games conjecture) that shows hardness for $c = 1 - \varepsilon$ and $s = 1 - 2^{-(2g+1)} + \varepsilon$ for any $\varepsilon > 0$ (see Theorem 3.8).